awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-working-with-rules.md

 1. In the navigation panel, choose **Retention rules**\.

-1. Select the retention rule for which to view the tags and choose the **Tags** tab\.
+1. Select the retention rule for which to view the tags, and choose the **Tags** tab\.

 ------
 #### [ AWS CLI ]